LassoSoft/LassoGuide/lasso_guide_source/databases/filemaker-data-sources.rst

 query.
 See the information about FileMaker search symbols below for strategies to perform complex queries in FileMaker Server.

-Lasso also provides the following operators which allow different queries to be performed.
+Lasso also provides the following operators that allow different queries to be performed.
 Each operator should be specified immediately before the field and its search value are specified.
 Note that this list of operators is somewhat different from those supported by other data source connectors including other